adamsteer/f4g-oceania-pdal/workshop/0-introduction.md

 [20 min] Point clouds, why PDAL, what are some alternatives, room for discussion

 #### Starting out with PDAL
-[30 min] PDAL on the command line, using conda or docker - to query metadata and points; Introduction to processing pipelines.
+[30 min] Thinking in PDAL, PDAL on the command line, using conda or docker - to query metadata and points; Introduction to processing pipelines.

 #### Processing data with PDAL
 [30 min] Using a pipeline to find ground points, and reduce noise